-Air and Surface Sanitation and Deodorization – Stronger – 200 PPM HOCL
+Air and Surface Deodorization – Stronger – 200 PPM HOCL

-A HOCL 200 ppm level works well for surface and air sanitation as well as deodorization.
+A HOCL 200 ppm level works well for surface and air deodorization.

 Hand Cleanser and Moisturizer – Strong – 100 to 200 PPM or 50 to 150 PPM HOCL

-As a hand cleaner, HOCL with a level between 100 and 200 ppm works well and is not irritating to the skin.
+As a hand cleaner, hypochlorous acid with a level between 100 and 200 ppm works well and is not irritating to the skin.
 In fact, it is soothing to the skin and helps repair wounds.

-When used as an I moisturizer and cleanser, in most formulations for both pets and humans, the hypochlorous acid is in the range of 50 to 150 ppm.
+When used as a moisturizer and cleanser, in most formulations for both pets and humans, the hypochlorous acid is in the range of 50 to 150 ppm.

 Food Safety – Weak – 50 PPM HOCL solution is safe for daily use.

-When used as a food and vegetable wash and life extender, and as used on organic food as approved by the USDA, the level of 50 ppm is approved.
+When used as a food and vegetable wash and life extender, and as used on organic food at the level of 50 ppm.

 Oil and Gas Industry – Weaker – 2.5 PPM HOCL solution is safe for long-term daily use.